 To meet the requirements for an FMLA qualifying exigency leave, the call to active duty must be a Federal call to active duty.
 State calls to active duty are not covered under the federal FMLA unless they are ordered by the President, however they may be covered under state military leave laws.

 The FMLA permits an eligible employee to take FMLA leave when their spouse, child, or parent is on or called to covered active duty in order to address various needs and activities that fall into nine categories:

-- Short Notice Deployment – if the military member receives notice that he or she must deploy within seven days or less, the employee may take qualifying exigency leave to take care of any issue that arises from that short-notice deployment for a period of seven days following the day the military member received the deployment notice.
+- Short Notice Deployment – if the military member receives notice that they must deploy within seven days or less, the employee may take qualifying exigency leave to take care of any issue that arises from that short-notice deployment for a period of seven days following the day the military member received the deployment notice.

 - Childcare and Related Activities – employees may take qualifying exigency leave for a variety of reasons related to the care of a child of the military member, including providing childcare on a non-routine, urgent, immediate need basis (but not on a routine or everyday basis); enrolling a child in a day care facility, transferring a child to a new school, arranging for alternative childcare, and attending meetings with staff at a school or a daycare facility when such meetings are necessary due to circumstances arising from the covered active duty or call to covered active duty status of the military member.

 - Parental Care – recognizing that many military members may be taking care of their parents, qualifying exigency leave may be taken to address certain activities related to care of the military member’s parent who is incapable of self-care, including admitting or transferring the parent to a care facility, attending meetings with facility staff or social workers, arranging for alternate care, and providing care on a non-routine, urgent, immediate care basis (but not on a routine or everyday basis).